Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (Ts_Te_combined.r)`

 <p align="justify"> The script used in this section permits to create additional Ts_Te files that can be later used in PyRate.
-The combination method used here is that of Brée et al., (2022) and consists of extracting the estimated Time for Speciation (Ts) and Time for Extinction (Te) estimated with PyRate, and merging them with the estimated extant taxa age from a dated phylogeny.
-Here, we did so by extracting the branch length  from 100 posterior trees (Marion et al., 2024) of all extant species that are not sampled in the fossil record and merge them with the Ts Te estimated with PyRate.  </p>
+The combination method used here is that of Brée et al. (2022) and consists of extracting the estimated Time for Speciation (Ts) and Time for Extinction (Te) estimated with PyRate, and merging them with the estimated extant taxa age from a dated phylogeny.
+Here, we did so by extracting the branch length  from 100 posterior trees (Marion et al., 2024) of all extant species that are not sampled in the fossil record and merging them with the Ts Te estimated with PyRate.  </p>

 ### 2.3 Estimating lineage through time per habitat